-The only glass items on the Archives pages that are still made are the ornaments (available at Fresh Air Gallery, Clinton, AR, Arkansas Craft Gallery, Mountain View, AR, and E Street Gallery, Fayetteville, AR).
-All other items have been discontinued and are no longer available.
+The only glass items on the Archives pages that are still made are some, but not all styles of the ornaments.
+Some ornaments are available at the Arkansas Craft Gallery, Mountain View, AR, and the Galleries at Library Square, Little Rock, AR.

 In the history of Red Fern Glass, a lot of different items have been made.
 The first products made were primarily historical reproductions of early American glass from the Ohio Valley, New Jersey and New England areas.
 These included flasks, bottles, vases, candlesticks, goblets, drinking vessels, perfume bottles, and a wide variety of functional glassware.
 A small amount of studio art glass, ornaments and original glass designs were also produced.

-Red Fern Glass started up in July 1985 with Ed and Amy Jean Pennebaker (Nichols) in Salem, Arkansas.
-Early American Glass, Inc. was chosen as the corporate name of the business in 1988 even though Ed and Amy were still the only employees.
-In 1991 a move was made to a studio in the Ozark woodlands near Osage, Arkansas.
-Amy and Ed parted in 1994.
-Since then Ed has worked at glassmaking as a one person studio.
-He has had help at times with employees who helped in packing/shipping and office duties.
-His late wife Trish was a helper in the studio in the early 2000s and her daughter Katie assisted for several years also.
-All pieces sold were signed with either "EA" or "EP" and two digits for the year (85-99).
+Red Fern Glass started up in July 1985 in Salem, Arkansas.
+In 1991 a move was made to a studio in the Ozark woodlands near Osage, Arkansas where Ed converted a pottery studio to a glassworks.
+Ed has worked at glassmaking as primarily a one person studio.
+He has had help at times with employees who helped in packing/shipping and office duties and occasionally glass work.
+Most pieces sold were signed with either "EA" or "EP" and two digits for the year.
+Some special pieces are signed E.Pennebaker.
+Some production pieces and ornaments are not signed.
 There are occasional unsigned pieces that are either seconds or are in the artist's collection

 Red Fern Glass was sold in many museum stores and shops including Smithsonian Institution Museum Stores, Historic Deerfield, Greenfield Village, Essex Institute, American Folk Museum and many others.